 - 2 kaffir lime leaves optional

-- Heat a wok or large skillet over medium-high heat.
+- Heat a wok or large pan over medium-high heat.
 Add the cooking oil and the curry paste.
-Mix that around the pan until the aromas bloom, about 1 minute.
+Fry until the aromas bloom, about 1 minute.

-- Add the coconut milk and whisk together.
+- Add the coconut milk and whisk until smooth.

-- Add in the onion and chicken and allow it to cook through.
+- Add in the onion, bell peppers and protein (if adding) and allow it to simmer for 10 minutes.